nikola-velemir/storagemanager/README.md

 ## Overview

 The **Warehouse Management System** is a modern web application designed to efficiently manage and streamline warehouse operations.
-Built using **.NET** on the backend and **React** on the frontend, the system offers a comprehensive suite of features to monitor and control all aspects of warehouse logistics.
+Built using **.NET** as backend and **React** as frontend, the system offers a suite of features to monitor aspects of warehouse logistics.

 ## Features

 - 📊 **Statistics Tracking**
-  Gain insight into key warehouse metrics including inventory levels, turnover rates, import/export volumes, and product movement trends.
+  View key warehouse metrics including inventory levels, import/export, and products.

 - 📦 **Import & Export Management**
-  Log, monitor, and manage all incoming and outgoing shipments.
-Maintain detailed records of every import/export transaction.
+  Log, monitor, and view incoming and outgoing shipments.

 - 🛠️ **Mechanical Component Tracking**
-  Keep tabs on all mechanical components within the warehouse – from availability and location to condition and usage.
+  Keep track of mechanical components within the warehouse.

-- 🛍️ **Product Inventory Management**
-  Track products with precision.
-Organize inventory by categories, monitor stock levels, and automate restocking workflows.

 ## Tech Stack

 - **Backend:** .NET (C#)
 - **Frontend:** React
-- **Database:** (Specify your DB here, e.g., SQL Server, PostgreSQL, etc.)
+- **Database:** (PostgreSql)
-- **API Architecture:** RESTful API or (GraphQL, if applicable)
+- **API Architecture:** REST

 ## Getting Started